richieboo/pinstay/README.md

 - **Navigation Blocked**: A popup appears saying "Your pinned tabs are locked to the domain they were pinned at"
 - **Tab Closure Blocked**: A popup appears with instructions on how to unpin the tab
-- **Browser Shutdown**: PinStay automatically allows the browser to close normally
+- **Browser Shutdown**: PinStay allows the browser to close normally

 ### Popup Notifications